deepdesign/bitlab/docs/canvas.md

 ## Project Overview

-**BitLab** is a React + TypeScript web application for creating generative art with animated sprites.
+**Pixli** is a React + TypeScript web application for creating generative art with animated sprites.
 It uses:
 - **React 19** for UI components
 - **TypeScript** for type safety
 - **p5.js** for canvas rendering and animation